STMicroelectronics/STM32CubeH7RS/Projects/STM32H7S78-DK/Applications/ROT/STiROT_Appli/README.md

 #### <b>Notes:</b>

-1. The most efficient way to develop and debug an application is to boot directly on user flash in the Open product state.

-2. Be aware that a default MPU configuration is already applied by STiROT when jumping in your application.
+Be aware that a default MPU configuration is already applied by STiROT when jumping in your application.
 To ensure the security of the device, the MPU is configured to allow only the user application code area to be executed, minimizing the risk of unauthorized code execution.
 It is the user application responsibility to reconfigure the MPU to fit with its security needs.